angular/angular/aio/content/guide/build.md

 1. To run the development server with this proxy configuration, call `ng serve`.

-You can edit the proxy configuration file to add configuration options; some examples are given below.
+Edit the proxy configuration file to add configuration options; following are some examples.
 For a description of all options, see [webpack DevServer documentation](https://webpack.js.org/configuration/dev-server/#devserverproxy).

 Note that if you edit the proxy configuration file, you must relaunch the `ng serve` process to make your changes effective.